NativeScript/plugins/packages/camera/README.md

 ### Using the options to take memory efficient picture

-By default, the `takePicture()` method takes a huge image (even mid-level devices has a `5MP` camera, which results in a image `2580x2048`, which in bitmap means approximately `15MB`).
-In many cases you don't need such a huge picture to show an image with `100x100` size, for example.
+By default, the `camera.takePicture()` method takes a huge image (even mid-level devices with a `5MP` camera produce a `2580x2048` image, which in bitmap means approximately `15MB`).
 So taking a big picture is just a waste of memory.
-The camera `takePicture()` method accepts an optional parameter that could help in that case.
-With that optional parameter, you could set some properties like:
+The `camera.takePicture()` method accepts an optional [CameraOptions](#cameraoptions) parameter that allows you to adjust the size and other aspects of the picture.

-- **width**: The desired width of the picture (in device independent pixels).
-- **height**: The desired height of the picture (in device independent pixels).
-- **keepAspectRatio**: A boolean parameter that indicates if the aspect ratio should be kept.
-- **saveToGallery**: A boolean parameter that indicates if the original taken photo will be saved in "Photos" for Android and in "Camera Roll" in iOS
-- **allowsEditing**: (iOS Only) A boolean parameter that indicates if the camera "Retake" or "Use Photo" screen forces the user to crop camera picture to a square and optionally lets them zoom in.
-- **cameraFacing**: Start with either the "front" or "rear" (default) camera of the device.
-The current implementation doesn't work on all Android devices, in which case it falls back to the default behavior.

-What does `device independent pixels` mean?
-The NativeScript layout mechanism uses device-independent pixels when measuring UI controls.
-This allows you to declare one layout and this layout will look similar to all devices (no matter the device's display resolution).
-In order to get a proper image quality for high resolution devices (like iPhone retina and Android Full HD), camera will return an image with bigger dimensions.
-For example, if we request an image that is 100x100, on iPhone 6 the actual image will be 200x200 (since its display density factor is 2 -> 100*2x100*2).
-Setting the `keepAspectRatio` property could result in a different than requested width or height.
-The camera will return an image with the correct aspect ratio but generally only one (from width and height) will be the same as requested; the other value will be calculated in order to preserve the aspect of the original image.

-**Example 3** shows how to use the options parameter:

-#### Example 3: How to setup `width`, `height`, `keepAspectRatio` and `saveToGallery` properties for the camera module

 ```JavaScript
 // JavaScript